braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/mixpanel_for_currents.md

 }
 // In-app message Click
 {
-  "button_id": (string) index of the button clicked, if it was a button that was clicked, or tracking ID of the click, if the event came from an appboyBridge.logClick invocation, "campaign_id": (string) id of the campaign if from a campaign, "campaign_name": (string) name of the campaign, "message_variation_id": (string) id of the message variation if from a campaign,
+  "button_id": (string) index of the button clicked if it was a button that was clicked, tracking ID of the click if the event came from an appboyBridge.logClick invocation, or choice_id if the in app-message type is a simple survey, "campaign_id": (string) id of the campaign if from a campaign, "campaign_name": (string) name of the campaign, "message_variation_id": (string) id of the message variation if from a campaign,